 Other ADR Forms

-Commercial disputes may also be determined by mediation or conciliation, where a third-party neutral helps move the parties through the negotiation process and to a settlement agreement.
+Commercial disputes may also be determined by mediation or conciliation, where a third-party neutral help move the parties through the negotiation process and to a settlement agreement.
 Mediation is procedurally focused, as the mediator leads the parties to their own solutions, while conciliation tends to be focused slightly more on the substance as the conciliator suggests possible solutions to the dispute.
 Negotiation may be used as well, as the parties interact directly with each other.
 All of these options allow the parties to save time and money on the dispute as they resolve the dispute in one or two conferences.
 However, unlike litigation and arbitration, which guarantee a decision, mediation, conciliation, and negotiation do not guarantee a decision at the end of the day and the parties may need to continue with the dispute resolution process.

-Commercial disputes begin from a complicated and interconnected area of law and can difficult to resolve through the traditional process.
+Commercial disputes begin from a complicated and interconnected area of law and can be difficult to resolve through the traditional process.
 However, commercial dispute resolution gives the parties the ability to resolve their disputes without litigation and allows the parties to have more control over the outcome of their disputes.
 Arbitration, mediation, conciliation, and negotiation are all useful options for businesses in dispute looking to resolve the dispute and restore their relationship.
-Identifying the issues and choosing a method that works well for the parties can ensure that the parties can move forward and continue with business as usual.
+Identifying the issues and choosing a commercial dispute resolution method that works well for the parties can ensure that the parties can move forward and continue with business as usual.

 - Can You Back Out of a Settlement Agreement?
 Legal Advice - April 22, 2022

 - Objecting to Form - April 11, 2022